Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Theoretical foundations and event generators

-Heavy quark production has traditionally not been implemented in event generators used for EAS simulation, since the effect on most air shower observables is negligible~\cite{1995ICRC....1..123K}, but the need to model the prompt atmospheric lepton flux in the latest generation of neutrino observatories has led to the inclusion of charm production in \sibyll{}~2.3d, \epos{}4, and \eposlhc{}-R. \pythia{} natively produces quarks of all flavors.
-Next generation neutrino observatories may even be sensitive to the contribution from b-quarks~\cite{Pyras:2023crm}.
+Heavy quark production has traditionally not been implemented in event generators used for EAS simulation, since the effect on most air shower observables is negligible~\cite{1995ICRC....1..123K}, but the need to model the prompt atmospheric lepton flux in the latest generation of neutrino observatories has led to the inclusion of charm production in \sibyll{}-2.3d, \epos{}4, and \eposlhc{}-R. \pythia can produce all heavy quarks.

-Important to note that \eposlhc{}-R is a simplified version of \epos{}4 designed to reduce computation times, enabling its practical use within air shower simulation codes.
-In the future, \epos{}4 and \eposlhc{}-R are intended to be merged into a single unified \epos{} framework.

 Event generators are stand-alone codes often with non-standard interfaces.
 However, software packages such as CRMC~\cite{2021zndo...5270381U} and Chromo~\cite{Dembinski:2023esa} simplify the use and comparison of the previously listed event generators by providing a common interface and unified output.
-Further detail can be found in Appendix\,\ref{sec:crmc_chromo}.